Agriculture

 Yes — and the route is more accessible than most farm employers realise.

-Horticultural operative roles qualify for a General Employment Permit (GEP) under a reduced salary threshold of €32,691 per year (with a minimum hourly rate of €16.12).
-That's the same rate that applies to healthcare support workers.
-Other eligible farm roles, such as pig farm assistants, carry the standard GEP threshold of €36,605.
+Horticulture workers and meat processor operatives qualify for a General Employment Permit (GEP) under a reduced salary threshold of €32,691 per year (a minimum hourly rate of €16.12).
+That's the same rate healthcare assistants and home support workers get.
+The other farm roles DETE carves out of its Ineligible Occupations List — pig farm assistants, pig managers and dairy farm assistants — carry the standard GEP threshold of €36,605.

 DETE issues agricultural employment permits on an ongoing basis.
 This is not an experimental route.
 It's an established pathway that Irish farms have been using for years, and the volume has grown significantly over the past few years.